-It is encouraging that such an overwhelming majority of the Australian judiciary, judges and magistrates alike, took such an active and vigorous part in the Commission's judicial survey.
-Whilst the Commission did not always follow the views of the judges and magistrates, any more than it blindly adopted the views of prisoners, prosecutors or the public (as revealed in a national public opinion poll) its recommendations are not made in ignorance of these views.
+It is encouraging to me, and I believe it should be encouraging to the citizens of Australia, that such an overwhelming majority of the Australian judiciary, judges and magistrates alike, took such an active and vigorous part in the Commission's judicial survey.
+Whilst we did not always follow the views of the judges and magistrates, any more than we blindly adopted the views of prisoners, prosecutors or the public (as revealed in a national public opinion poll) our recommendations are not made in ignorance of these views.
 Furthermore, the law makers will have these views before them when they consider the recommendations we have put forward.
-Where we have differed; the differences are explained and we seek to justify them.
+Where we have differed, the differences are explained and we seek to justify them.
 This is the proper role of a Law Reform Commission: to explain and clarify the current law and practice, to elaborate the problems therein as perceived by practitioner and non-practitioner, to isolate the policy issues for decision by the lawmaker and to put forward proposals which have been tested before the expert and the general community.

-A PLETHORA OF SENTENCING REPORTS
+A BRACE OF SENTENCING REPORTS

 The Australia Commission's report was not produced in isolation.
 Throughout the common law world there is an expanding debate about the laws, practice and principles of punishment.
 In the United States especially, numerous proposals for the revision of sentencing laws have recently been considered.
 In many cases they have been implemented by legislation.
 The most important move for a comprehensive and national reform of sentencing is in the United States where a new Federal Criminal Code is proceeding through the Congress.
 The Code's stated aim is that of achieving greater certainty and consistency in the imposition of punishment.
 It proposed the establishment of a Federal Sentencing Commission without power to lay down guidelines to be observed by Federal judicial officers.
+16